Over the Edge (1999): Reactions

-Vince McMahon and the World Wrestling Federation received strong criticism for designing the stunt and allowing the event to continue after Owen Hart's fall.
+Vince McMahon and the WWF received strong criticism for designing the stunt and allowing the event to continue after Owen Hart's fall.
 In his weekly column for the Calgary Sun—a major newspaper in Hart's hometown—on May 31, 1999, Bret Hart (who at the time had a very acrimonious relationship with the company due to the Montreal Screwjob a year and a half prior) blamed Vince McMahon for his brother's death.
 He "question[ed] if this was really necessary" and said, "Shame on you, Vince McMahon."
 He also claimed that the tribute show "reeked of disrespect," stating, "Yes, the so-called tribute where afterward wrestlers point to their crotches and say: 'Suck it!'
 It makes me nauseous."
-Bret Hart would later state that he wished he would've been in the WWF at the time, so he could've talked his brother out of doing the stunt.
+Bret Hart later stated that he wished he would have been in the WWF at the time, so he could have talked his brother out of doing the stunt.

 Other members of the Hart family also blamed Vince McMahon for Owen's death, claiming that the accident was the inevitable outcome of "an obsession for ratings and revenues."
 While in Calgary for Owen's funeral, wrestler Hulk Hogan stated, "Hopefully something good will happen.
 Wrestling's gotten … way too over the top".
 In reference to McMahon, he added, "I hope he learns a lesson from this horrible accident".
-Ralph Klein, the incumbent Premier of Alberta at the time, expressed a hope that Hart's death would lead to changes in wrestling, stating, "Maybe the various federations will rethink the gimmickry."
+Ralph Klein, the Premier of Alberta at the time, expressed a hope that Hart's death would lead to changes in wrestling, stating, "Maybe the various federations will rethink the gimmickry."

 Calgary Sun columnist Eric Francis called McMahon's decision to continue the event "sick, disrespectful and wrong.
 But what else would you expect from the WWF?"
 He added, "if there's any justice in this world, McMahon will pay dearly for what his organization has done to further pain the Harts".
 Some fans were also upset with the decision to carry on with the show.
 One man, who left the event with his children upon hearing that Hart had died, claimed, "It was disgusting. … For kids to see that, for this to be so-called family entertainment, for them to just carry on as if nothing had happened, is just sad."
 Martha Hart, Owen's wife, refused to criticize McMahon publicly in the immediate aftermath of her husband's death.
 She said that McMahon "absolutely should be there" at the funeral.
 She also stated, "I'm a very forgiving person and I'm not bitter or angry, but there will be a day of reckoning".
 Commenting on the WWF's decision to continue the show after her husband's death, Martha stated, "After he lost his fight for life they just scooped him up and ordered the next match out.
 Where's the humanity?
 Would he have wanted the show to go on?
 Absolutely not."